GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-members.md

 `ChatChannelMember` is a subclass of `ChatUser` and apart properties typical for users, it also contains such info as member's role (owner, admin, moderator or member), invitation and ban details.
 The difference between these two is that `ChatUser` models represent all the users present on a Stream Chat server, whereas `ChatChannelMember` is user's representation in particular channel.
 That means that a single user is represented by different `ChatChannelMember` in different channels.

-## Getting all members for a channel
+## Getting all Members for a Channel

 `ChatChannelMemberListController` is an entity that provides access to members.
 To get all the members for a channel with `general` id: